VSepaha/CompSysPintOS/README.txt

 --------------------------------------------
 Update 3/24/2016

-All syscall functions are implemented. syscall handler needs to be fixed.
+All syscall functions are implemented EXCEPT "close". syscall handler needs to be fixed.